 Waste fire

-Capabilities are located across a large number of FRSs.
+Capabilities are located across a large number of FRS.
 Mobilisation of these resources is facilitated by the NRFC and NRAT.
 Other assets which may be available nationally fall within the scope of NCAF if involved with a national event.

 NCAF in Operation